 When it comes to purchasing a home with a swimming pool, most home buyers often fall into three categories:

 - Homebuyers who don’t look at homes without a pool.
 These buyers consider a swimming pool as an essential feature of a home.
 Swimming pools are well-known in areas with warm climates year-round.

 - Homebuyers who don’t look at homes with a pool.
 Homebuyers with small kids are usually concerned and worried about accidents that can happen around a pool.
-Additionally, other buyers merely don’t want the expense or upkeep of a pool.
+Additionally, other buyers don’t want a pool’s expense or upkeep.

 Swimming Pools Require Regular Cleaning And Maintenance